ravaioli/solarpunk-mandala/appendices/T-regen-economy.md

     style C fill:#3498db,stroke:#2980b9,color:#fff
 ```

----

 ## 2. The Mechanics of the Φ-Signal
-The primary unit of coordination is the **$\Phi$-Token**.
-Unlike fiat currency, which is issued by central banks, the $\Phi$-Token is minted by the ecosystem and the social body themselves through the **Proof-of-Regeneration (PoR)** protocol.

-### 2.1 The Proof-of-Regeneration (PoR)
+### 2.1 Proof-of-Regeneration (PoR): Minting from Life
-Following **Corey Doctorow’s** concepts of reputation-based coordination and the "Whuffie" of a post-scarcity era, the $\Phi$-Token is an accounting of a person’s contribution to the collective vitality.
-* **The Logic:** When an interface (a forest, a neighborhood, or a digital commons) transitions from entropy to integration, the change in the **$\Phi$-score** triggers the algorithmic minting of tokens.
-* **The Distribution:** These tokens flow directly to the actors—individuals and guilds—whose work caused the regeneration.
-This ensures that "wealth" is synonymous with the verified improvement of the common field of Mind-at-Large.
+The **Φ-Token** is issued via a **Proof-of-Regeneration (PoR)** protocol, an algorithmic process that validates positive change in the living world.
+*   **The Oracle Mesh:** A network of sensors (satellite, IoT, community audits) measures key variables for a defined "arena" (e.g., a watershed).
+The **Φ-score** is computed from this data.
+A sustained positive trend triggers the minting of tokens.
+*   **Example:** A guild restores a mangrove wetland.
+Sensors track increased biomass, biodiversity indicators, and water quality.
+As the Φ-score for that coastal interface rises, a corresponding block of Φ-Tokens is minted and distributed to the guild and its members, proportional to their verified contribution.
+*   **Reference & Precedent:** This draws from **Heterodox Economics** (Kallis, 2019) and concepts of **Ecosystem Service Valuation**, but moves beyond mere accounting to create a direct, automatic feedback loop.
+It operationalizes **Corey Doctorow's** "Whuffie" (reputation-based currency) by grounding it in biophysical reality.

-### 2.2 Demurrage: Money That Breathes
+### 2.2 Demurrage: The Anti-Hoarding Mechanism
-To prevent the accumulation of power that **Graeber** identified as the root of state-coercion, the $\Phi$-Currency is subject to **Demurrage**.
+To prevent the accumulation and coercive power that defines traditional capital, Φ-Currency incorporates **Demurrage** (a carrying cost), as theorized by **Silvio Gesell**.
-* **The Mechanism:** Tokens possess a natural decay rate (a "half-life").
-If a token is held without being put back into circulation, it slowly dissipates.
+*   **The Mechanism:** Each token has a programmed decay rate (e.g., -2% per month).
+Its value is maintained not by hoarding, but by **velocity**—putting it to immediate productive use in the regenerative economy.
-* **The Result:** This forces the currency to behave like energy in a biological system.
-It encourages immediate investment in community projects and eliminates the possibility of **Usury**, as there is no benefit to hoarding "decaying" assets.
+*   **The Psychological & Economic Effect:** This makes Φ-Tokens behave like a **perishable good** or a season's harvest.
+It incentivizes constant circulation, investment in long-term community projects, and short-term mutual aid.
+It structurally eliminates **usury** (profit from mere ownership of money) and the rentier class.
+*   **Historical Precedent:** The **Wörgl Schwundgeld** (1932) demonstrated that demurrage currency could stimulate rapid local economic activity and full employment during the Great Depression until banned by central banks.

 ```mermaid
 graph TD